mattjala/hdf5/README.md

 # Experimental

+This repo contains the modified source code of HDF5 r1.14.2.
+The code will be used to prototype changes for multi-threaded support before creating PRs to the HDF5 develop branch.
+This is for Lifeboat's internal use only but anyone is welcome to watch our progress.

 This repo contains the source code of HDF5 r1.14.2 as the main branch.
 HDF5 version 1.14.2 released on 2023-08-11